rdf-connect/replication-processor-ts/README.md

 The `WriteReplication` processor can be configured using the following parameters:

-- `incoming`: The data stream which must be written to the JSON file.
+- `incoming`: The data stream which must be written to the text file.
 - `append`: Whether the data must be appended to the file or not.
 Default is false.
-- `savePath`: The path to the JSON file which must be written.
+- `savePath`: The path to the text file which must be written.
 - `max`: The maximum number of members to write to the file.
 If 0, all members are written.
 Default is 0.

 The `ReadReplication` processor can be configured using the following parameters:

-- `outgoing`: The data stream into which the data from the JSON file is written.
+- `outgoing`: The data stream into which the data from the text file is written.
-- `savePath`: The path to the JSON file which must be read.
+- `savePath`: The path to the text file which must be read.

 ## Installation